Team Response to COVID-19

 The health and safety of our student athletes is our top priority.
 All decisions regarding sports teams will be determined by Arlington Public Schools.
 Please visit their website for the latest updates.

-- Sessions will take place on Wednesdays 6:30pm-7:30pm outside on the Yorktown turf.
+- Sessions will take place on Wednesdays and Fridays from 6:30pm-7:30pm in the Yorktown weight room.
 Check our calendar to view the ongoing schedule.

 Most of Wrestling Doesn't Involve Wrestling